^

 On Tuesday:

-• Snack - a sandwich with butter and cheese.
+• Snack: sandwich with butter and cheese.

 On Wednesday:

-• Snack - tea with milk and crackers.
+• Snack: tea with milk and crackers.

-• Dinner - cabbage rolls, lettuce.
+• Dinner: cabbage rolls, salad.

 On Thursday:

-• Breakfast - oatmeal porridge on milk with butter.
+• Breakfast: oatmeal with milk and butter.

-• Snack is a banana.
+• Snack – banana.

 On Friday:

-• Breakfast stuffed boiled eggs.
+• Breakfast: stuffed boiled eggs.

 On Saturday:

-• Breakfast - toast with cheese pie, jelly.
+• Breakfast: toast with cheese pate, jelly.

 On Sunday:

-What can you eat with epilepsy?
+What can you eat if you have epilepsy?

 • Meat (preferably pork or beef), fish in any form.